-In audio format, each second of audio is represented as 16,000 samples, with each sample containing 16-bits of data.
-A 20 ms audio frame contains 320 samples that is 640 bytes of data.
+In audio format, each second of audio is represented as 16,000 samples, with each sample containing 16 bits of data.
+A 20-ms audio frame contains 320 samples that are 640 bytes of data.

 In video format, several formats are supported.
 Two key properties of a video format are its frame size and color format.
 Supported frame sizes include 640x360 that is 360 pixels, 1280x720 that is 720 pixels, and 1920x1080 that is 1080 pixels.
 Supported color formats include NV12 that is 12 bits per pixel and RGB24 that is 24 bits per pixel.

-A 720p video frame contains 921,600 pixels that is 1280 times 720.
-In the RGB24 color format, each pixel is represented as 3 bytes that is 24-bits comprised of one byte each of red, green, and blue color components.
-Therefore, a single 720p RGB24 video frame requires 2,764,800 bytes of data that is 921,600 pixels times 3 bytes per pixel.
-At a frame rate of 30 fps, sending 720p RGB24 video frames means processing approximately 80 megabytes per second of content, which is substantially compressed by the H.264 video codec before network transmission.
+A 720-p video frame contains 921,600 pixels that is 1280 times 720.
+In the RGB24 color format, each pixel is represented as 3 bytes that is 24 bits including 1 byte each of red, green, and blue color components.
+A single 720p RGB24 video frame requires 2,764,800 bytes of data that is 921,600 pixels times 3 bytes per pixel.
+At a variable frame rate, sending 720p RGB24 video frames means processing approximately 80 megabytes per second of content.
+80 megabytes is substantially compressed by the H.264 video codec before network transmission.

 An advanced capability of the platform allows a bot to send or receive video as encoded H.264 frames.
-This supports bots which provide their own H.264 encoder or decoder, or do not require the video stream decoded into raw RGB24 or NV12 bitmaps.
+Bots that provide their own H.264 encoder or decoder are supported, or the video stream decoded into raw RGB24 or NV12 bitmaps is not required.